nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a task at a certain date and time.
+1. User requests to add a task at a certain date, time, priority level and tags.
 2. Uni-Fy adds the task at the given date and time and displays success message.

     Use case ends.

 **Extensions**

 * 1a.
-User requests to add a task at a certain date without time.
+User requests to add a task at a certain date, a priority level and tags but without time.
     * 1a1.
 Uni-Fy adds the task at the given date and time of 23:59 and displays success message

       Use case ends.
 * 1b.
+User requests to add a task without a priority level.
+  * 1b1.
+Uni-Fy adds the task at the given date, time and tags with the default priority level LOW.

+    Use case ends.
+* 1c.
 User enters invalid date format.
-  * 1b1.
+  * 1c1.
 Uni-Fy shows an error message.

     Use case resumes at step 1.

 **Use case: UC02 - Tag a task**